 Fig. 11.
-Quantitative comparison of the surface reconstruction accuracy on the Pablo sequence.
-Our real-time monocular approach comes very close in quality to the results of the monocular off-line method of Xu et al. [2018].
-It clearly outperforms the monocular non-rigid capture method of Yu et al. [2015] and the rigged skeleton-only results of the 3D pose estimation methods of Zhou et al. [2016] and Mehta et al. [2017].
+Qualitative comparisons of the surface reconstruction accuracy on the Pablo sequence.
+Our real-time monocular approach comes very close in quality to the results of the fundamentally off-line multi-view approach of Robertini et al. (2016) and the monocular off-line method of Xu et al. (2018).
+It clearly outperforms the monocular non-rigid capture method of Yu et al. (2015) and the rigged skeleton-only results of the 3D pose estimation methods of Zhou et al. (2016) and Mehta et al. (2017).